Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-7/_posts/2001-06-01-new-objects.md

 # Creating Objects from Classes

-A lot of discussion has occurred about classes and objects, yet you still do not know how to create an object from a class definition!
+A lot of discussion has occurred about classes and objects, yet you still do not know how to formally create an object from your class definition!

 To create a new object "of class type _X_", you need to call the `new` keyword, followed by the name of the class, including any constructor input parameters within parentheses trailing the class name.
 This can then be assigned to a variable for later reference.
 Remember, we did this with the Array class.
 It had the parentheses, but no parameters.